When benefits are initially authorized, the County Assistance Office (CAO) will:

 Example 2: The same situation as above, but the family is not eligible for July.
 The CAO will compute the payment amount for June only.

 Example 3: A family applies in December.
 The CAO completes the prospective determination of need for December and January.
 The family passes the net test for December only.
 The CAO will compute the payment amount for December.
-If eligible for a payment, the CAO will authorize an NCE one-time issuance for December.
+If eligible for a payment, the CAO will authorize a noncontinuous eligibility (NCE) one-time issuance for December.
 The NCE end date is the day before the first payment day in January.

 If the budget group is eligible following the net test, the CAO will compute the monthly payment amount for the first two months of eligibility as follows: